sammyrTX/Python-Baseball_Project/notes.md

    - Review score list and make it dynamic in terms of innings captured
    - Testing of overall game play and statistics
    - Some UI clean up and fine tuning
    - Incorporate some probability to the types of hits that currently being generated at random
-   - Add process to determine if scores are tied after nine innings and proceed to extra innings if necessary

    - Review some functions and switch arguments to lists and unpack arguments within the function
    - Review advance runner; if there are runners on base, make sure after an out they remain on base unless it is the third out
    - Rebuild the score list vs score_list_team_roster; put into a function and run as a test before the game ends.
 The totals between the two structures should tie out.